Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 4. Tools and Decoration

-- Aesthetics: Throughout history, shells have been used for making buttons, jewelry, and even as a form of currency (like the Cowrie shells).
+- Throughout history, shells have been used for making buttons, jewelry, and even as a form of currency (like the Cowrie shells).

 Test Paper 1: Foundations of Mollusca (Grade 10 Level)